 The Device Administrator Permission Set has more permissions enabled than the Device User Permission Set.
-For example, the Device Administrator Permission Set has a fax permission enabled which allows a U.ADMINISTRATOR user to print and delete incoming fax jobs stored in Job Storage.
-The Device User Permission Set has this permission disabled in the evaluated configuration; therefore, the TOE denies a U.NORMAL user permission to print an incoming fax job stored in Job Storage.
+For example, the Device Administrator Permission Set has a "Details or Cancel any user's job" permission enabled which allows a U.ADMINISTRATOR user to view the details of or cancel any user's job.
+The Device User Permission Set has this permission disabled in the evaluated configuration; therefore, the TOE denies a U.NORMAL user permission to view the details of or cancel any user's job.